 Get more clued up about our Cape Verde holidays

 As part of our Grill Thrill excursion, you can learn a Cape Verdean dance, the pasada.
 This partner dance is a cross between a tango and samba, with plenty of hip wiggles and rhythmic twists.
 Watch some Cape Verdean dancers to see how it’s done, and then take to the floor yourself.
 Afterwards, you can unwind by a flaming bonfire in front of the sea, as local musicians play on the beach.

-TUI SENSIMAR Cabo Verde Resort teams an oceanfront setting with designer decor and a first-rate dining selection.
+The TUI BLUE Cabo Verde teams an oceanfront setting with designer decor and a first-rate dining selection.

-All turrets and towers, the stylish Riu Funana is right by a powder-soft beach.
-And it's just had a fresh makeover, ready for winter 2016.
+All turrets and towers, the stylish Riu Funana has a great location, right by a powder-soft beach.

 Our top deals tailored to you, straight to your inbox Sign up for offers